About

 Welcome to my blog!

-I have just reached my 4 year blogging anniversary and for the first two years I was sort of all over the place.
+For the first two years of blogging I was sort of all over the place.
 I started out just wanting to see what happened when you had a blog, then I got ambitious, wanted to make money and become a big and famous blog.
 Then I totally burned out and absolutely hated blogging and THEN I finally figured out a way that made sense to me.

 Minimal deadlines and obligations which gives me lots of freedom to sew exactly what I feel like at any given time.